yonkov/nasio/README.md

 * **Social Links Menu** - The theme uses font awesome classes to show social media icons.
 To build the social menu in the way it is shown in the theme's screenshot you need to add custom links.
 Don't worry, it is very easy.

-After you create the Social Links menu, click on add items > custom links and in the navigation label add the following html code:
+After you create the Social Links menu, click on add items > custom links and in the link text tab add the following html code:

 ```<span class="fa fa-facebook"></span>```